OpenQDev/OpenQ-Fullstack/README.md

 | Staging      | `git tag -f staging && git push -f origin staging`       |
 | Production   | `git tag -f production && git push -f origin production`        |

-5. This will set off the CircleCI pipeline here to deploy: https://app.circleci.com/pipelines/github/OpenQDev/OpenQ-Helm.
-Confirm it has passed.
+This will set off the CircleCI pipeline [here](https://app.circleci.com/pipelines/github/OpenQDev/OpenQ-Helm.) to run a `helm upgrade` with the latest values.

-### 5. Update OPENQ_ADDRESS secret in Open Zeppelin Defender Autotask
+### Update OPENQ_ADDRESS secret in Open Zeppelin Defender Autotask

+Go to [defender.openzeppelin.com](https://defender.openzeppelin.com/), login as an admin, and update the secret for the appropriate Autotask.

-### 6. Verify Deployment
+### Verify Deployment

+If all went well, you should be able to see your changes for each environment at the following URLs:

 | Environment      | URL |
 | ----------- | ----------- |
 | Development      | [development.openq.dev](https://development.openq.dev)       |
 | Staging      | [staging.openq.dev](https://staging.openq.dev)       |
 | Production   | [app.openq.dev](https://app.openq.dev)        |

-# Pre-commit Checklist
-✅ Passes Husky Pre-commit ESLINT check